 The Town of Castle Rock adopted their Castle Rock Transit Feasibility Study in October 2020.
-The results of the survey found the most common mobility improvement needed was to establish public transportation.
-Specifically, the study recommended point-to-point on-demand transportation, a regional commuter service to pre-established Regional Transit District (RTD) stations, and microtransit services to best address the needs of the town.
-These services are targeted for transit dependent households with limited access to vehicles, identifying the under 18 population, over 65, disabled, and vehicle deficient comprising 49% of the Castle Rock population.
+The results of the survey found the most common mobility improvement identified through the survey was to establish public transportation.
+Specifically, the study recommended point-to-point on-demand transportation, a regional commuter service to preestablished Regional Transit District (RTD) stations, and microtransit services to best address the needs of the town.
+These services are targeted for transit dependent households with limited access to vehicles, identifying the under 18 population, over 65, disabled, and vehicle deficient comprising 49% of the population makeup of Castle Rock.